pdee/pdee/doc/commands-python-mode.rst

 ----------------------
 Go to beginning of clause.

+With C-u, go to beginning one level above.
 Returns beginning of clause if successful, nil otherwise

 Referring python program structures see for example: